 everythingpossible - Fotolia

-The FCC's net neutrality repeal vote could hurt video telemedicine providers and consumers and restrict the ability of less affluent healthcare providers to exchange data-intensive medical images, health IT advocates said.
+The FCC's net neutrality repeal vote could hurt video telehealth providers and consumers and restrict the ability of less affluent healthcare providers to exchange data-intensive medical images, health IT advocates said.

 The Federal Communications Commission's 3-2 vote along partisan lines also widened another ideological fissure between ruling Republicans and congressional Democrats and had tech giants, such as Amazon, criticizing the net neutrality repeal as dangerous deregulation that would drive up consumer costs for internet bandwidth.